Zoe34/time-travel/README.md

 ## Testing

 ### Bugs
-The bugs I came across are problems with the global name variable:
+The bugs I came across with pylint:
-- ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml
+1. ms-toolsai.jupyter extension is not synced, but not added in .gitpod.yml:
-- Constant name "name" doesn't conform to UPPER_CASE naming stylepylint(invalid-name)
-- Using the global statementpylint(global-statement)

-- I fixed the first issue by clicking on the options in QuickFixes for .gitpod.yml
+Fixed by clicking on the options in QuickFixes for .gitpod.yml
+2. Constant name "name" doesn't conform to UPPER_CASE naming stylepylint(invalid-name):
-- I fixed the second bug by changing "name" to "NAME" on line 51 and within the rest of the code.
+Fixed by changing "name" to "NAME" on line 50, 51 and within the rest of the code.
+3. Using the global statementpylint(global-statement):
+The third bug was fixed by moving 'NAME' to the keywords file and adding it to the imported keywords list in run.py.

 ### Remaining bugs
+All bugs have been fixed.
 ### Validator testing
 The game has been tested using PEP8 Python Validator and returned no problems.